Will the course be taught in person or online?

 What will each day look like?

 While the exact plans will be determined by the faculty, a typical day will look like this: In the mornings, you will gather as a group, either at the Stanford Humanities Center or in one of our university archives or collections, and the faculty will introduce materials and lead discussions about humanities research methods.
 Many sessions will involve hands-on work with manuscripts, books, artifacts, maps, and art objects from these collections.
 During the afternoons, you will develop the themes raised in the morning sessions through discussion sessions, one-on-one meetings with faculty, visits to additional collections on campus, and structured time for individual work.
 The week as a whole will be organized around helping you develop your own practice research proposal, based on an object you select from the Stanford collections: you will pick your object on Monday and present your draft proposal to the class on Friday.
-At the end of the week, on Saturday, you’ll celebrate with a festive group field trip to Stanford’s ecological field station, Jasper Ridge, to learn about research methods in archaeology.
+At the end of the week, on Saturday, we’ll take a field trip to Stanford’s ecological field station, Jasper Ridge, to learn about research methods in archaeology.

 What if I don't know whether I want to major in the humanities?